Charles Victor Thompson: Execution

+Media

 In 2008, a biography by Roger Rodriguez was released titled The Grass Beneath His Feet: The Charles Victor Thompson Story.
 In it, Rodriguez highlights the details regarding his escape, but he does not reveal how Thompson received a handcuff key.

-Thompson resides in solitary confinement on Death Row in Livingston, Texas at the Polunsky Unit.
-He writes on inmate blog Between the Bars.

 Thompson is featured in the fifth episode of the first season of the Netflix series I Am a Killer.

 Thompson was also featured in an episode of "Extreme Prison Breaks", entitled "Runaway Chuck", which first aired on the Documentary Channel on August 15, 2012.

-Thompson received his death warrant on September 11, 2025, scheduling him to be executed by lethal injection at the Huntsville Unit on January 28, 2026.
-He is currently the first person scheduled to be executed in the United States in 2026.
+In 2025, Thompson was featured on the British Channel 5 program "Dead Man Walking: Dan Walker on Death Row".